rust-lang/book/src/ch04-01-ownership.md

 programming languages.

 The second case, however, is different.
-In languages with a *garbage collector* (GC), the GC will keep track and clean up memory that isn't being used anymore, and we, as the programmer, don’t need to think about it.
-Without GC, it’s the programmer's responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
+In languages with a *garbage collector* (GC), the GC will keep track and clean up memory that isn’t being used anymore, and we, as the programmer, don’t need to think about it.
+Without GC, it’s the programmer’s responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
 Doing this correctly has historically been a difficult problem in programming.
 If we forget, we will waste memory.
 If we do it too early, we will have an invalid